Qbizinc/qbiz-wiki/technology/Onboarding/AWS.md

 2. Move to `~/.ssh` directory via `mv ~/Downloads/datahub.pem ~/.ssh/`
 3. Save Datahub ssh command as alias: `login_datahub='ssh -i ~/.ssh/datahub.pem ec2-user@34.210.197.39'`
 4. Run `$login_datahub` to login into EC2 alias
    a.
 If you run into "bad permissions" issues:
-    b.
-Change permissions of datahub.pem file via `chmod 400 ~/.ssh/datahub.pem`
+      - Change permissions of datahub.pem file via `chmod 400 ~/.ssh/datahub.pem`
 5. Run `bash start_datahub.sh` to start Datahub
    a.
 Might take a couple of tries
+6. Confirm Datahub has started by:
+   a.
+Running the `datahub` command and seeing the various datahub commands
+   b.
+Navigating to the [Datahub UI](http://34.210.197.39:9002/login?redirect_uri=%2F)
+      i.
+User/Pass: `datahub`